-50 Patients diagnosed as having Pre-eclampsia with age between 18-35 years and 50 age matched controls.
-Pregnant women with pre-existing renal disease, chonic hypertension, cardiovascular disease, thyrotoxicosis, liver disease were excluded from the study by the history, clinical examination and relevant laboratory investigations.
-After obtaining informed consent from all
+50 Patients diagnosed as having Pre-eclampsia with age between 18-35 years and 50 controls with similar age group.

+Blood samples were collected under aseptic precautions in plain vacutainer for serum uric acid estimation.

+Patients with history of renal disease, chonic hypertension, cardiovascular disease, thyrotoxicosis, liver disease were excluded.

+After obtaining informed written consent from all the study subjects relevant data were documented in a predefined data sheet and blood samples were collected from study subjects for estimation of serum uric acid levels.

+Uric acid estimation was done by Uricase Peroxidase Method.